corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

-Adds an upgrade for Hydroponics Farm called Aquaponics Farms, which convert one farmer job into an Angler job.
+Adds an upgrade for Hydroponics Farms called Aquaponics Farms, which convert one farmer job into an Angler job.
 The technology to construct this building is available to all non-gestalt empires.
 Aquaponics is a combination of aquaculture (raising aquatic animals for food) where the nutrient-rich waste water is used to feed hydroponically-grown crops that filter it, and then re-used.
-The new Angler job already represents aquaculture, so it felt appropriate to upgrade the Hydroponics Farm building to provide one of each job instead of farming only.
+The new Angler job already represents aquaculture, so it felt appropriate to upgrade the Hydroponics Farms building to provide one of each job instead of farming only.

 # Changes